koenraadhaedens/azd-infra-dev-containers/README.md

 This repository provides an automated way to deploy a development environment inside a container, accessible as a web-based VS Code instance.
 The container includes all essential dependencies like Python, Node.js, and .NET, making it a ready-to-use development workspace.

+This deployment will take approximately 3 minutes.
+If you notice anything not working or have an idea, please report an issue here on GitHub.

 ## 🚀 Quick Start

 To install and deploy your own web-based VS Code instance, follow these steps: